 Members of the public will be given the opportunity to address the Councillors on any local government related matter, excluding matters that are on the Council meeting agenda or any application already lodged with the Council for a decision.

 Council will allow up to three people to address the Councillors for a maximum of three minutes each.
-Each person must complete a Public Forum registration form and submit it to a Council staff member prior to the meeting.
+If you wish to address Council you must complete a Public Forum Registration Form (PDF) and submit it to Council prior to 5:00pm on the Wednesday preceding the Council meeting.